godotengine/godot-docs/classes/class_astar.rst

 - :ref:`PoolIntArray<class_PoolIntArray>` **get_id_path** **(** :ref:`int<class_int>` from_id, :ref:`int<class_int>` to_id **)**

-Returns an array with the ids of the points that form the path found by AStar between the given points.
+Returns an array with the IDs of the points that form the path found by AStar between the given points.
 The array is ordered from the starting point to the ending point of the path.

 ::

     var as = AStar.new()
     as.add_point(1, Vector3(0, 0, 0))
-    as.add_point(2, Vector3(0, 1, 0), 1) # default weight is 1
+    as.add_point(2, Vector3(0, 1, 0), 1) # Default weight is 1
     as.add_point(3, Vector3(1, 1, 0))
     as.add_point(4, Vector3(2, 0, 0))